Self Guided

 Group Use of Visitor Centers

-Kawuneeche Visitor Center is the only visitor center inside RMNP that is located on the west side of the park, near the Town of Grand Lake.
-It is open year-round and located along U.S. Highway 34.
-This visitor center has an auditorium which plays the park film.
-Seating is available for approximately 30 students in one viewing.
-There are a variety of interpretive displays and a nature store located inside the main entrance.
+Kawuneeche Visitor Center is open year-round.
+This is the only visitor center in RMNP that is located on the west side of the park, near the town of Grand Lake.
+The visitor center contains a variety of interpretive displays and has an auditorium which plays the park film.
 See details on Kawuneeche Visitor Center

 How to Request a Welcome Program